How much time do we spend thinking about the words we use?

 “[The tenant shall] when where and so often as occasion requires well and sufficiently … repair renew rebuild uphold support sustain maintain pave purge scour cleanse glaze empty amend and keep the premises and every part thereof… and all floors walls columns roofs canopies lifts and escalators … shafts stairways fences pavements forecourts drains sewers ducts flues conduits wires cables gutters soil and other pipes tanks cisterns pumps and other water and sanitary apparatus thereon with all needful and necessary amendments whatsoever …”

 The lease states that tenants must look after the property.
 But it takes an 81-word sentence with little grammar to say so.
 The writer should split this extremely long sentence into multiple sentences or bullet points.
 And look for alternatives for some of the words and phrases.
+This would improve the readability making it easier to understand the first time.
 Even the name of the document – “repairing covenant” – causes confusion.
 How about “Agreement for repairs” instead?
 We’ve added some other suggestions below:

 |When where and so often as occasion requires||When needed|